-Now, Jesse has enteredhigh school.
-At 15 years old, he is just two years younger than when I joined the service.
+Now, Jesse has entered high school.
+At 15 years old, he was just two years younger than when I joined the service.

 So, on the eve of his entry into high school, I wanted to give him a special experience — one that was just for Jesse and me.
 One that would bond us together during a time when most fathers and sons start to drift.
 That’s when I happened across DriveTanks.com.